AnhCaooo/awesome-weather/README.md

 `export const openWeatherApiKey = '<YOUR_OPENWEATHER_API_KEY>';`

+Install npm package before use this application.

+`npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.